50% of Americans take a prescription medicine regularly according to Consumer Reports.

 - Susceptible to weeds and pests

-For most people, a raised bed is a good choice for a small medicinal survival garden.
-You’ll also find it easier to plan out your medicinal garden using a simple spreadsheet or drawing.
+For most people, a raised bed is a good choice for a small medicinal garden.
+You’ll also find it easier to plan it out using a simple spreadsheet or drawing.

 Tip: Save money on your raised bed garden by using found items – like the cinderblock raised bed garden below.